Children from all kinds of backgrounds can become radicalised. Here are some of the common factors to look out for that make them vulnerable.

-Young people involved with criminal groups, and those who have found it difficult to reintegrate after being in prison or a young offender institution, may also be at risk.
+Those children involved with criminal groups, or who have found it difficult to reintegrate after being in prison or a young offender institution, may also be at risk.